SubleXBle/Fail2Ban-Report/README.md

 ---

-## 🪳 Bugfixes
+## 🪳 Bugfixes (History)

 > - Found a bug? → [Open an issue](https://github.com/SubleXBle/Fail2Ban-Report/issues)

-- ✅ **Date filter** now correctly limits displayed events
+- ✅ **Date filter** now correctly limits displayed events (0.1.2)
 - ✅ **Jail filter** now correctly shows only the jails present in the displayed event list.
+(0.2.1)
 - ✅ **File date filtering** fix to include today's JSON logs and ensure latest files are listed correctly.
+(0.2.2)
 - ✅ **Blocklist Path on unblocking** fixed a possible bug that could lead to not finding the blocklist.json when unblocking from the Blocklist view.
+(0.2.2)
-  → Hotfixed on 05.08.2025 at 13:10 (UTC+2) directly in latest
+  → Hotfixed on 05.08.2025 at 13:10 (UTC+2) directly in latest (0.2.3)
-- ✅ **Installer** should now ask if you want to delete and reclone repo when allready existing
+- ✅ **Installer** should now ask if you want to delete and reclone repo when allready existing (0.3.1)
-- ✅ **Added FLOCK** to lock json files to not loose data when several write processes write at the same time
+- ✅ **Added FLOCK** to lock json files to not loose data when several write processes write at the same time (0.3.2)

 ---

 ## 🛣️ Roadmap

-### 🔧 Setup & Automation
-- ✅ Automated installer script
-- ✅ Optional cron setup for log parsing and firewall sync
-- 🧩 More robust installer
-- ⏳ Secure-by-default deployments

-### 🔐 Security
-- ✅ Hardened `.htaccess` with best practices
-- ✅ add security layer between json and js
-- ⏳ Further improvements (ongoing goal)

-### 🔥 Active Defense
-- ✅ Manual IP blocking via UI in UFW
-- ✅ IP reputation lookup via AbuseIPDB (optional)
-- ✅ IP GeoLoc and Provider Data with IP-Info (optional)
-- ✅ Bulk blocking of multiple IPs
-- ✅ Shows warnings/critical states threshold for Bans/Minute/Jail (setable in config)
-- ✅ Shows warning states for Ips that are more than once on List
-- ✅ Shows critical states for IPs that are in more than one Jail in List
-- 🧩 Support for nftables, firewalld
-- ⏳ LTG: Integration with external services (e.g. AbuseIPDB reporting)
-- ⏳ LTG: Integration with fail2ban-jails directly

-### 🌿 User Interface
-- ⏳ Improve CSS and styling
+> I gave up the usual Roadmap - to have more freedom with development
+> Using Fail2Ban-Report since it exists i have got some different views in terms of what do I want and how I think about what this project can become with a little time and polish.
+> Suggestions and Ideas still welcome at any time (see Discussions)

 ## 👀 Outlook
 - 📦 Further Improvements & Security Enhancements